Vanessa Ako-Adounvo

 Vanessa is an advocate for the education and development of African youth and remains active in the pursuit of knowledge to address the challenge of educational inequality in Africa.

-She previously worked as Content Coordinator responsible for planning and executing content and marketing strategy for Academic City College, Teaching and Research Assistant at Ashesi University, and Editor-in-Chief at siro360 (an online platform dedicated to telling stories about Africa from the perspectives of Africans).
+She previously worked as Content Coordinator responsible for planning and executing content and marketing strategy for Academic City College, Teaching and Research Assistant at Ashesi University, and Editor-in-Chief at siro360 (a digital platform spotlighting African narratives from African perspectives).

 Vanessa holds an M.A. (distinction) in International Relations and Diplomacy from the Ghana Institute of Management and Public Administration and a BSc. (honors) in Business Administration from Ashesi University.

-When she is not working, you will find her writing creative fiction and non-fiction pieces for her blog, coaching and mentoring young people, or conducting research (in diversity, equity, and inclusion, inclusive global education, refugee and forced migration, youth education in Africa, and gender equality).
+Outside of work, she enjoys playing board games with her family, mentoring young people, reading African literature, writing creative non-fiction pieces for her blog, exploring new cultures and cuisines through travel, or conducting research (in inclusive global education, refugee and forced migration, youth education in Africa, and gender equality).

 You can click the button above to read her publications or connect with her through any of the social media links below.
 She would be glad to hear from you!